University of New Mexico Taos Credits offered forJuly courses must register through them under HED 293, HAHA 293, NATV

-Teachers: Emigdio Ballon, Margaret Garcia, Ana Chavez, Henrietta Gomez and Bernadette Torres
+Teachers: Emigdio Ballon, Ana Chavez, Henrietta Gomez, Lucy Mccall and Morgaine Witriol

 Tribally Affiliated people of NM may pay on a donation basis

 Teacher Descriptions & Topics:

 Tour of Taos Pueblo with Henrietta Gomez.
 Henrietta will talk story, and share with students the traditional foods as medicine and cover her take on generational gaps.
 Making Herbal Salves and Teas.

-Topics: Growing Medicinal Foods, Quechua Traditions of the Andes
+Topics: Quechua Traditions of the Andes & Permaculture in the Southwest

 Emigdio Ballon is Quechua, from Bolivia, a decendent of the Inca people.
 He employs traditional Quechua techniques and rituals when he works with food and herbs as medicine.
 He is the director of the Institute of Natural and Traditional Knowledge and the Agricultural Director of the Pueblo of Tesuque, and Board President of Four Bridges Traveling Permaculture Institute.